Davewalsh3/Global_Warming/readme.md

     - Iphone 8
     - Iphone x

+## Deployment

+This project was develped intially using AWS cloud 9 IDE but after having some issues with the IDE I decided to go with VS Code.

+To deply the project I used github pages in order to do so:

+Please [click here](https://ramifareed1989.github.io/Global_Warming) to get to the website.

 ## Features

 I used the bootstrap grid feature to make the website responsive on all devices and also used a sticky `Navbar` to make it visible for the readers at all times to navigate smoothly through the page.